 - The institution, state, and federal government is absolved of any and all responsibility for funding in the event that a grant and/or a loan or any other financial assistance is based upon fraudulent, inaccurate or misleading information.

 Penalties for Drug Law Violations

 Students convicted of a federal or state offense of selling or possessing illegal drugs may not be eligible for federal student aid.
-If the Office of Financial Assistance and Planning is notified that a student has been convicted of possession or sale of illegal drugs during the academic year, all federal student aid will be suspended immediately.
+If Student Central is notified that a student has been convicted of possession or sale of illegal drugs during the academic year, all federal student aid will be suspended immediately.

 Convictions only matter if they were for an offense which occurred during a period of enrollment that the student was receiving federal student aid.
 Additionally, a conviction that was reversed, set aside, or removed from the student’s record does not count.

 The chart below indicates the period of ineligibility for federal student aid, dependent on whether the conviction was for sale or possession and whether the student had previous offenses.
 A conviction for sale of drugs is inclusive of convictions for conspiring to sell drugs.

 Possession of illegal drugs and period of ineligibility for federal student aid: